matuteiglesias/journal/content/Dev/2024-09-13_Resolved_Apache_Server_Configuration_Issues.md

 **🕒 22:45–23:35**
 **🏷️ Labels**: Apache, Troubleshooting, Server Configuration, Networking, Web Hosting
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The primary goal of this session was to troubleshoot and resolve various configuration issues with Apache servers, particularly focusing on SSH responses on HTTP requests, domain configuration, and port conflicts.
+The primary goal of this session was to troubleshoot and resolve various [[configuration]] issues with Apache servers, particularly focusing on SSH responses on HTTP requests, domain [[configuration]], and port conflicts.

 ### Key Activities
 - **[[Troubleshooting]] Apache Server [[Configuration]]:** Systematic approach to address SSH responding on port 80 instead of HTTP, including conflict checks and log analysis.